-- You can access to specific security group in your VPC(Virtual private cloud) or in a peer Virtual Private Cloud(VPC).
+- You can access a specific security group in your VPC(Virtual private cloud) or in a peer Virtual Private Cloud(VPC).

 - The security group rules control the outbound traffic and inbound traffic.
-Security group rules facilitates to block or allow traffic based on protocol and port numbers.
+Security group rules facilitate blocking or allowing traffic based on protocol and port numbers.

 3. Use IAM policies

 Best practices for security to use IAM policies.
 IAM stands for identity and access management.
 IAM is an administration tool that allows access levels of resources interacting within AWS.